Half Day Course

 - About the Instructor: Jonathan Levine

 With mobile data traffic expected to increase dramatically in the foreseeable future, small cell base stations are set to play an important role in expanding the targeted capacity of wireless networks.
-Mobile operators are realizing that to meet the increasing demands for data, video and application access caused by smart phones and other wireless devices, there is a real beauty to going small.
+Mobile operators are realizing that to meet the increasing demands for data, video, connected devices, and application access from smart phones and other wireless devices, there is a real beauty to going small.
+The new 5G-New Radio standard brings multi-frequency, multi-technology aspects to small cells, thus enhancing their functionality.

-Small cells provide flexibility and significant user-perceived signal quality improvements at an attractive cost.
-This is especially important with the evolution to Quality-of-Service-based applications such as VoLTE.
-Implementing a small cell infrastructure is also more environmentally friendly as it may reduce the number of cell towers and it locates a cleaner signal using less overall power to the end user.
+Small cells provide flexibility and significant data performance improvements at an attractive cost.
+This is especially important with the evolution to Quality-of-Service-based applications such as VoLTE, Internet-of-Things explosion, and growing legacy user demand.
+Implementing a small cell infrastructure is also more environmentally friendly as it locates a cleaner signal using less overall power to the end user.

-In this half day course, you will learn why small cells are needed and if they are the right solution.
-A detailed description behind deployment challenges including topics such as radio interference, property rights, power requirements and options, backhaul concerns, spectral efficiency guarantees, scalability impacts and RF propagation control will be addressed.
+In this half day course, you will learn why small cells are needed and if they are the right solution for your network.
+A detailed description behind deployment challenges including topics such as radio interference, new frequencies used, property rights, power requirements and options, backhaul concerns, spectral efficiency guarantees, scalability impacts and RF propagation control will be addressed.
 Take this course to come away with the answers to the following questions:

-- How will this change the way the operator supports the network?
+- How will 5G small cells change the way the operator supports the network?

-- What are the small cell system options and the tradeoffs of each?
+- What are the small cell system architecture options?

 - How do small cells change the concept of traffic engineering?